Concordium/concordium.github.io/source/shared/smart-contracts/guides/invoke-instance.rst

    $concordium-client contract invoke 0 --entrypoint my_receive

-If successful, the output should be similar to the following.
+If successful, the output should be similar to the following:
-As you can see, the subindex defaults to ``0``:

 .. code-block:: console